qiskit-community/northwestern-hackathon/preparation&installation.md

-# Preparation for Qiskit Hackathon Taiwan 2020
+# Preparation for Northwestern Qiskit Hackathon

 ## Things to install